nourhenebellali/AirbnbCloneNewVersion/README.md

 * Do operations on objects (count, compute stats, etc...)
 * Update attributes of an object
 * Destroy an object
+# Missing Features
+* Signup(authentication)
+* Protrction of routes
+* Frontend Backend Integration For The Admin Dashboard

 ## Table of Content
 * [Environment](#environment)